-This significant Slack user base is down to a couple of reasons.
-It is easier to use than email because information can be searched.
-Also, there are lots of apps available as a result of integration partnerships with key players like Salesforce and Google.
+This projection is due to a couple of reasons.
+It is easier to navigate than email.
+Also, many apps are available due to integration partnerships with key players like Salesforce and Google.

-A list of companies using the Slack paid version isn’t available.
-However, if you’re wondering how many companies use Slack, specifically Fortune 100, this is currently 65.
-Due to the lack of Slack usage stats in this area, we can’t say exactly which companies use it, although the likes of Wal-Mart, Apple, and General Motors are part of Fortune 100.
+65 of the existing Fortune 100 companies use Slack.
+Due to the lack of Slack usage stats in this area, it is impossible to say precisely which companies use it.
+Still, the likes of Walmart, Apple, and General Motors are part of it.

-Slack usage statistics suggest that the majority of users leave Slack open in the background throughout their entire working day.
-Obviously, users don’t spend all day just using Slack.
-Its active use is around an hour and a half per day on average.
+Most users leave Slack open in the background throughout their entire working day.
+Users don’t spend all day just using Slack.
+On average, its active use is around 1.5 hours daily.